Caney Creek High School: Demographics

-73.5% of students were eligible for free or reduced-cost lunch.
+72.5% of students were eligible for free or reduced-cost lunch.
 The school received Title I funding.

 Academics

 For each school year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
 For 2018–2019, the school received a score of 79 out of 100, resulting in a C grade.
 The school received a score of 75 the previous year.

 Feeder schools

-Elementary schools (K–4) that feed Caney Creek High School include:
+Elementary schools (PreK–4) that feed Caney Creek High School include: